open-weather-vision/vantjs/README.md

 # vantjs
-vantjs is a crossplatform javascript/typescript interface to the Davis Vantage Pro, Pro 2 and Vue.
+vantjs is a platform-independent avascript/typescript interface to the Davis Vantage Pro, Pro 2 and Vue.
 Works on any Linux, Windows or OSX device! <br>
 ❌ Development still in progress.
 Many features are not finished and not stable.<br>
 ⏩ Version 0.1.0 has just been released offering basic functionality to interact with your Vantage Pro, Pro 2 and Vue.